jeromecoupe/iad_eleventy_introduction/eleventy_introduction_fr.md

       input: "src",
       output: "dist",
       // path is relative to the input directory
-      // "_includes" is th default value
+      // "_includes" is the default value
       includes: "_includes"
     }
   };